yarml/Hydrogen/README.md

 ## File structure
 The file structure is very straight forward:

-[inlude]: Contains the headers for Hydrogen
+[include]: Contains the headers for Hydrogen

 [src]: Contains the source files for Hydrogen